 This easy no-cook recipe for Polish carrot salad or surówka z marchewki (soo-RROOF-kahz mah-RREF-kee) is from chef Halina Piedziak of Pałac Łochów in the Polish village of Łochów.

-Łochów Palace is a renovated manor house on a beautiful property now serving as upscale lodging and a conference center.
-It was one of the stops on my tour of the Mazovia region with Poland Culinary Vacations.
+Łochów Palace is a renovated manor house on a beautiful property now serving as upscale lodging and a conference center in the Mazovia region in mid-northeastern Poland.

-The difference between surówka and sałatka is that the former salad is made with fresh, raw vegetables and the latter salad can be a meat, seafood or vegetable salad made with cooked ingredients.
-See the section on Polish salads, below, after the directions for this recipe.
+The difference between surówka and sałatka is that the former salad is made with fresh, raw vegetables and the latter salad can be a meat, seafood, or vegetable salad made with cooked ingredients.

-- 5 peeled and coarsely grated large carrots
+- 5 large carrots (peeled and coarsely grated)

-- 1/2 cup dark or light raisins that have been plumped in water 15 minutes (optional)
+- Optional: 1/2 cup raisins (dark or light plumped in water 15 minutes)